sarojbardewa/Facial_Key_Feature_Recognition/README.md

 in human face, namely eyes, nose and mouth.
 CUDA programming is used to reduce the computation time in the face detection pipeline.
-Both the sequential and parallel versions of algorithms are implementated to compare their relative computation time.
+Both the sequential and parallel versions of algorithms are implementated to compare their relative computation times.
 The code is written in C++.

 # Hardware requirement